Kassym-Jomart Tokayev: Presidency since 2022

-On 26 November 2022, Tokayev was solemnly inaugurated at the Palace of Independence in Astana.
+Tokayev was inaugurated at the Palace of Independence in Astana on 26 November 2022.
 In his inaugural address, Tokayev reaffirmed his commitment to implementing comprehensive political reforms aimed at establishing a Fair Kazakhstan, grounded in the principles of democracy, rule of law, and respect for human rights.

 Following the inauguration, Tokayev signed a series of significant decrees, including the appointment of the Senate election date for 14 January 2023, the initiation of a state program for rural development covering the period 2023–2027, measures for the return of illegally exported national assets, and reforms of the Supreme Audit Chamber to enhance governmental transparency and accountability.
 Tokayev also approved an action plan for the implementation of his 2022 electoral program to ensure the continuation and consolidation of constitutional and institutional reforms throughout his term of office.

 On 15 February 2023, Tokayev signed a law officially repealing the "Law on the First President of the Republic of Kazakhstan – Elbasy", formally ending Nursultan Nazarbayev's constitutional title as Leader of the Nation.
 The law also removed special privileges for him and his family, including lifetime immunity from prosecution.
-This action followed a ruling by the newly re-established Constitutional Court, which found the law inconsistent with constitutional amendments approved by a nation.
+This action followed a ruling by the newly re-established Constitutional Court, which found the law inconsistent with constitutional amendments approved by the nation.

-On 2 September 2024, Tokayev delivered his annual state-of-the-nation address, outlining priorities for Kazakhstan's economic, political, and social future.
+On 2 September 2024, Tokayev delivered his annual State of the Nation Address, outlining priorities for Kazakhstan's economic, political, and social future.
 The speech emphasized critical areas such as addressing the budget deficit, strengthening governance, and improving living standards.

 2023 snap legislative election

-On 19 January 2023, Tokayev signed a decree dissolving the 7th Parliament of Kazakhstan and announced early legislative elections for lower house Mäjilis on 19 March 2023.
+On 19 January 2023, Tokayev signed a decree dissolving the 7th Parliament of Kazakhstan and announced early legislative elections for the lower house Mäjilis on 19 March 2023.
 This move was part of his broader political modernization agenda following constitutional reforms initiated in 2022.
 In a public statement, Tokayev expressed hope that the new composition of deputies would contribute to the comprehensive modernization of Kazakhstan, emphasizing the importance of transparency and fairness in the electoral process.

 The 2023 legislative elections used a mixed electoral system for the first time since 2004, with 70% of seats from party lists and 30% from single-member districts, reflecting recent constitutional reforms.
 The ruling Amanat party retained a majority control of Mäjilis amid participation from six parties and independent candidates.
 Despite increased pluralism, pro-government factions remained dominant, and some electoral irregularities were reported.
 Overall, the elections demonstrated Tokayev's approach of controlled political modernization while maintaining presidential influence.